 She left me these passive-aggressive notes (which I guess is her way of dealing with the language barrier), saying things like ‘cleaning cloths are under sink’ or ‘you can use headphones after 10pm, my room is on top of you’.

-I know $50 is $50, but really I think I would have been better off paying extra and not feeling like an unwelcome visitor, although this is the first time I have ever had this problem with an Airbnb property and most of the people I have met in this way have been awesome, so maybe I should just mark this one down as a bad choice.
+I know $50 is $50, but really I think I would have been better off paying extra and not feeling like an unwelcome visitor, although this is the first time I have ever had this problem with an Airbnb property and most of the people I have met in this way have been very friendly, so maybe I should just mark this one down as a bad choice.

 Anyway, although I’m leaving Buenos Aires, I will still be in Argentina for a while longer.
 My next stop will be a 20 hour bus ride away, where I have a playdate with penguins awaiting me.